Date of Degree

 There is little evidence of the reactivity of structural Fe(II) towards UVI in natural materials.
 We have characterized a naturally reduced soil and found it contains structural Fe(II) in clay minerals and a possible green rust-like phase.
 When this soil is exposed to UVI we find that Fe(II) reduces a portion of the U added.
 Our work highlights the potential for abiotic reduction of UVI by Fe(II) in reduced, Fe-rich environments.

 We have used 57Fe Mössbauer spectroscopy to study redox reactions of Fe(II) with goethite under biogeochemical conditions relevant to natural systems.
 When Fe(III) in goethite is substituted with aluminum or anions such as phosphate, silicate, carbonate, and natural organic matter are sorbed onto the surface of goethite, interfacial electron transfer occurs between sorbed Fe(II) and goethite.
 These results indicate that electron transfer between Fe(II) and Fe oxides occurs under environmentally relevant conditions.
 Electron transfer was blocked by phospholipids, however, suggesting electron transfer may be inhibited under eutrophic conditions.

 biogeochemistry, goethite, iron oxides, iron redox chemistry, magnetite, uranium reduction

 Copyright 2010 Drew Eric Latta

 Latta, Drew Eric.
-"A geochemical investigation of heterogeneous redox reactions between Fe(II), Fe(III), and uranium." dissertation, University of Iowa, 2010.
+"A geochemical investigation of heterogeneous redox reactions between Fe(II), Fe(III), and uranium."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.